-Miralles et al. [8] consider a surgical approach with sternotomy to be the safest method when leads have large vegetations.
+Miralles et al. [8] consider a surgical approach with

+sternotomy to be the safest method when leads have bigs vegetations.
 Despite the potential risks associated with operation, the risk of death from sepsis or pulmonary embolism is higher if the leads are left in place.
-When cardiopulmonary bypass needs to be avoided, the electrodes can be removed through a purse string in the right atrium, but it is very difficult to remove all material successfully without detachment of vegetations or substantial blood loss.
-Anatomical atrial septal defect is a rare association with pacemaker endocarditis; we did not find any data reporting it.
+When cardiopulmonary bypass needs to be avoided, the electrodes can be removed through a pursestring in the right atrium, but it is very difficult to remove all material successfully without detachment of vegetations or substantial blood loss.
+Anatomical atrial septal defect is a rare association with pacemaker endocarditis; we do not found any data reported about it.

-Pulmonary embolism may occur frequently before and after percutaneous removal: Klug et al. [7] reported pulmonary embolism in 30% of patients after percutaneous removal.
+Pulmonary embolism may occur frecuently before and after percutaneous removal: Klug et al. [7] reported pulmonary embolism in 30% of patients after percutaneous removal.
 Septic embolization to the brain is a rare complication and perhaps in our patient was associated with the presence of the atrial septal defect.

 Mortality factors for pacemaker endocarditis were described by Massoure et al. [9].
 Complete removal of the device is required and associated with a favorable outcome.
 There are two options for pacing after removal, abdominal pacemaker or transvenous permanent pacemaker.
-In our experience we prefered to insert the new device transvenously in the contralateral site ten days after the extraction of the infected pacemaker.
+In our experience we prefered inserted the new device transvenous in the contralateral site ten days after the extraction the infected pacemaker.
 In sixty consecutives cases presented by Massoure et al. [9] the new permanent pacing was implanted on average five days after extraction.

-The management presented for Arnoni et al. [10] in four cases with pacemaker endocarditis and large vegetations included removal of the all pacing sistem via full sternotomy and cardiopulmonary bypass, implantation of the new abdominal pacemaker and four weeks of intravenous antibiotic therapy.
+The management presented for Arnoni et al. [10] in four cases with pacemaker endocarditis and large vegetations included removal all the pacing sistem via full sternotomy and cardiopulmonary bypass, implanted the new abdominal pacemaker and four weeks with intravenous antibiotic therapy.